adamas-vr/runtime-interface/README.md

 - A standard npm-based development model that integrates directly with existing Node.js and TypeScript ecosystem.
 - Higher-level VR runtime APIs for common systems such as interaction, devices, users, physics, and networking.
+- Built-in multiplayer support that allows projects to be used in a shared multi-user virtual space.
 - A modular project model oriented around shared virtual spaces and reusable packages, rather than monolithic applications where infrastructure is tightly bundled with 3D content.
-- A workflow that reduces the amount of custom infrastructure required to build networked and interactive VR experiences.

 You can start from a conventional `npm init` project and install `@adamasvr/sdk` directly, or you can create a project through Adamas Hub.
 When a project is created from Adamas Hub, Project Studio initializes a `.adamas` folder on top of the standard Node.js project structure and adds 3D entity and component editing to the existing TypeScript workflow.